Home

 Anise Tea

 Sweet and scented, Anise Tea can help you deal with many problems with your digestion.
 You’ve probably tasted it in bread and cookies.
 However, don’t confuse it with Star Anise.
-Take a moment to find out why and look deeper at this cleansing tea.

 This tea is made from the seeds and leaves of the anise plant (pimpinella anisum), also called anís, aniseed or sweet cumin.
 This herb comes from the Middle East that spread to the Mediterranean, being brought to Spain by the Arabs.